Skip to content

 TL;DR

-- You don’t need 20 minutes.
-Two to five minutes at the right moment produces measurable, immediate effects.
+• You don’t need 20 minutes.
+Two to five minutes at the right moment can create a useful pause and a steadier body state.

-- The core mechanism is breathing.
-Slow, controlled breath is the fastest way to change your physiological state.
+• The core mechanism is breathing.
+Slow, controlled breath is a practical way to influence arousal and attention.

 Why generic meditation apps don’t quite work for professionals